Table of Contents

 Atlantic Health Strategies' MSO Model for IT, Cybersecurity, and Breach Readiness

-Our MSO model includes standardized IT architecture, vendor vetting, contract governance, and security baseline enforcement across multi-site organizations.
-We oversee access controls, device management, data segregation, and telehealth security with behavioral health-specific risk assumptions built in.
+AHS operates as the control plane across vendors, systems, and regulatory obligations.
+Not a software vendor.
+Not an outsourced help desk.
+Our team centralizes IT architecture, vendor vetting, contract governance, and security baseline enforcement across multi-site organizations.
+We oversee access controls, device management, data segregation, and telehealth security with behavioral-health-specific risk assumptions built in, and we coordinate with The Joint Commission and CARF surveyors on information management standards during accreditation survey windows.

 HIPAA and 42 CFR Part 2 Compliance Must Be Embedded Into Operations

 HIPAA compliance in behavioral health is inseparable from clinical workflow.
 Consent management, data sharing, documentation access, and staff role design all intersect with privacy law.
-Substance use disorder programs face additional exposure under 42 CFR Part 2, particularly during care coordination, value-based contracting, and EHR interoperability initiatives.
+SUD programs face additional exposure under 42 CFR Part 2, particularly during care coordination and EHR interoperability initiatives.
+The 2024 Final Rule allows a single patient consent for all future uses and disclosures for treatment, payment, and health care operations, but the operational discipline to manage that consent (and the notice language that must accompany every disclosure) lives inside the EMR and the workflow, not in a binder.

 Strategic Outcomes for Behavioral Health Leaders and Boards